Kong/docs.konghq.com/src/gateway/kong-enterprise/db-encryption.md

 In order to communicate with Vault, Kong must be provided with either:

 * A Vault token
-* A role mapped to the Kubernetes service account of the running pod
+* A Vault role granted to the Kubernetes service-account of the running pod

 The token or Kubernetes auth role must be associated with a policy that allows the `read` and `list` actions on the path where keyring secrets are stored.
 Kong does not write keyring material to the Vault cluster.